MikeBishop/fleetapi-tokens/README.md

 - ALLOWED_USERS is a comma- or semicolon-separated list of e-mail addresses for Tesla accounts allowed to obtain tokens.
 For example, `elon@tesla.com, alice@example.com`.
 (The "Profile Information" scope is used to check the e-mail address of users who attempt to log in.)
+The first user in the list is also allowed to download the private key enrolled for sending commands to the vehicles.
 - CLIENT_ID is your Tesla Client ID, provided after registering an application on the Developer portal.
 - CLIENT_SECRET is your Tesla Client Secret, provided after registering an